DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 suggests that, despite nearing the theoretical limits outlined in Section 3.3, the implementation has not yet reached a consistently minimal execution time.
-Additional tests at 128-bit input size yielded 179.8712 $\mu s$, confirming that the system still operates within the physical capabilities of the Teensy 4.1.
+Additional tests at 128-bit input size yielded 179.8712 $\mu s$, confirming that this approach is not suitable for increasing the input and output bit sizes.

 ## 7 DISCUSSION

 Observing the results, we can place them into the context of the limits imposed by the ADC, as discussed in Section 3.2.
-In equation (5) (_as seen in Section 5.3_), we calculate the average execution speed required to be $2.667 \mu s$ for the ADC that requires soldering to the microcontroller.
-From Tables
+In equation (5) (_as seen in Section 5.3_), we calculate the average execution speed required to be $2.667 \mu s$ for the ADC suggested in Section 3.2.
+From Tables \ref{tab:iter5} and
-\ref{tab:iter5} and \ref{tab:iter6} we demonstrate execution speeds well below that, with iteration 5 as well as iteration 6 -- specifically with bitsets -- being the most prominent results to discuss.
+\ref{tab:iter6} we can see execution speeds well below that, with iteration 5 as well as iteration 6 -- specifically with bitsets -- being the most prominent results to discuss.
 Here, our implementation achieved speeds of $0.0501 \mu s$ and $0.0474 \mu s$ respectively which within the bounds of the ADC listed in Section 3.2.
-The built in ADC on Teensy has an effective sample rate of 1 MSPS (_e.g. half of MAX11102AUB_), which would require an average execution speed of ~$2.667/2 \mu s \approx 1.334 \mu s$, making our implementation suitable even for that limited conversion speed.
+The built in ADC on Teensy has an effective sample rate of 1 MSPS (_e.g. half of MAX11102AUB_), which would require an average execution speed of ~$2.667 \mu s / 2 \approx 1.334 \mu s$, making our implementation suitable even for that limited conversion speed.

 The main culprit that led other iterations to not be viable was the inclusion of `std::vector`, which was used to ensure we could deliver variable lengths of our